Franco1010/Franco1010.github.io/_posts/2018-07-13-Caribbean-Training-Camp.markdown

 ### The Training

-Our principal coach was [Pablo Zimmerman](https://www.facebook.com/pablo.zimmermann.1), the training consist of 2 weeks with 5 classes, 1 introduction, 5 contest and one extra contest for the challengers of the camp, was a hard training for my team and I, mainly because after each exam, the trainers recommend to do "up solving" doing at least one problem that your team doesn't achieve in the contest, so basically it was all day programming and trying to solve problems that doesn't solve in the 5 hours of your contest.
+Our principal coach was <a href="https://www.facebook.com/pablo.zimmermann.1" target="_blank">Pablo Zimmermann</a>, the training consist of 2 weeks with 5 classes, 1 introduction, 5 contest and one extra contest for the challengers of the camp, was a hard training for my team and I, mainly because after each exam, the trainers recommend to do "up solving" doing at least one problem that your team doesn't achieve in the contest, so basically it was all day programming and trying to solve problems that doesn't solve in the 5 hours of your contest.
 The topics of the classes were:
 - General Solutions
 - Greedy